 People usually phrase their next question as “Wow, how does you business work then?!”

-This is when I go into my long-winded explanation about what I do.
+This is when I go into my long-winded explanation about what I actually do.

-I’m a jill of all trades, and have a lot of irons in the fire.
-While I no longer make money selling cakes, I’ve learned that baking cakes can bring in money a lot of different ways, through:
+I’m a jill of all trades and have a lot of irons in the fire.
+While I no longer make money selling cakes (I stopped selling cakes at the end of 2016), baking can bring in money a lot of different ways.
+As of 2022, this includes:

-- monetizing my Facebook videos (3+ minute videos)
+- monetizing my Facebook videos (about 2% of my revenue)

-But there’s a lot more to it then that.
-In this post, I’m going to share the details of everything I do with Chelsweets, and how I make money as a baker who doesn’t sell cakes 😛
+And there’s a lot more to it then that.
+In this post I share all the details about how I make money as a baker who doesn’t sell cakes 😛

 A lot people think the era of blogging is dead.
 I’ll admit, I used to think the same thing.
 But it’s quite the opposite.
 Where do you go looking for recipes?